ckeditor/ckeditor5/docs/getting-started/integrations-cdn/quick-start.md

 <script src="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.umd.js"></script>
 ```

 The included script exposes the global variable named `CKEDITOR`.
-You can use object destructuring below to access the editor class and plugins.
+You can use object destructuring shown below to access the editor class and plugins.

 ```js
 const {